diane-mahoro/picth-up-app/README.md

-## News_article App
+## YouPitch App

 **by Diane Mahoro*

 ##### DESCRIPTION

-News_article App ia an application created to help peaple get different news sources from different country and as well as the news articles.
+YouPitch App is an application created to help users to post picthes of any category within one minute

 #### Technologies